cncf/tag-security/governance/roles.md

 will be addressed.
-The facilitator is then responsible for reaching out to the project owners (via the GitHub issue said owners previously created in order to request an assessment), and coordinating the various requirements as outlined in the ["Joint Security Review" ticket template](https://github.com/cncf/tag-security/issues/new/choose).
+The facilitator is then responsible for reaching out to the project owners (via the GitHub issue said owners previously created in order to request an assessment), and coordinating the various requirements as outlined in the ["Joint Security Assessment" ticket template](https://github.com/cncf/tag-security/issues/new/choose).
 Once the maintainers/owners of the project have been identified, the facilitator is responsible for reaching out to the TAG-Security community at large (i.e.